mojontwins/indev-modloader/diary.md

 The main goal is replacing raising/soiling completely at will in your theme, or be able to use the default vanilla code.
 First thing is thinking the cleanest way to do so.

+I also have to provide a way to let the developer choose the spawn point, overriding the (fixed) vanilla code.